 Estimated evaluation prices are available upon request.
 The evaluations are individualized, therefore final cost is dependent on the plan we propose after meeting with you.

 What can I expect during the consultation meeting?

 During the consultation meeting, we want to gain information about why you are interested in having your child evaluated, your child’s history and educational background and any other relevant information.
 We like to start the evaluation with as much information as possible.

 Will you bill my insurance company?

 No, Peak Evaluations, LLC is considered a Fee for Services provider and does not accept insurance and is not affiliated with any insurance plans.
 However, your insurance provider may reimburse you for some portion of your testing.
 If reimbursement is important, you will need to contact your insurance company before you schedule your testing appointment.
 Please ask if they will cover the cost of a psycho-educational evaluation.
-The procedure code is CPT: 96102 (testing conducted by a technician).
 Your receipt for services rendered will contain the CPT and applicable diagnosis codes when your account is paid in full.